 Like other towers, the Guinigi Tower was built by a powerful merchant family in the 15th century, rising to 45 metres.
 It is noticeable and stands out with its original small grove that grows on its terrace, a garden with 7 oaks.
 You can climb the 230 steps to enjoy the best view on the rooftops of Lucca.

-The Torre delle Ore (Hours Tower in English) is another of the towers that can be climbed.
+The Torre delle Ore (Tower of the hours in English) is another of the towers that can be climbed.
 With its 50 meters, it is the highest tower in Lucca, with its 207 wooden steps.
 It is notable for its large 18th century clock, which has kept its mechanism and is always hand-wound.

 Churches of Lucca